devnsko/FlowerMarket/README.md

-# AutoSocial
+# FlowerMarket
- Social Media AutoBot
+An Automated Telegram Bot for Sellers